lrazcs/lrazcs/readme.md

 ### Hi there! <img src="https://emojis.slackmojis.com/emojis/images/1536351075/4594/blob-wave.gif" width="25"/>

-I'm Lieann, a software engineer and systems analyst in Ft Lauderdale, FL.
+I'm Lieann, a software developer and systems analyst in Ft Lauderdale, FL.

-I currently work as a software engineer at Ace Aviation, where I develop, deploy and implement internal tools and software.
+I currently work as a software developer/systems analyst at Ace Aviation, where I develop, deploy and implement internal tools and software.
 Previously, I was an Applications Support Analyst at Phoenix Tower International.

 I love learning new technologies, working with international teams, and streamlining systems and processes through automation.